phantomcyber/splunk-soar-sdk/docs/getting_started.md

 This command will create a new `wheels` directory and wheel files with dependencies in it.
 It will also update the manifest file with a list of dependencies pointing to the proper wheel files.

-Note that this hook will run by default on all your commit changes.

 ### Creating installation package